opencord/cord/docs/vrouter.md

 ### Download the image and pipework

 CORD uses a slightly modified version of Quagga, so the easiest way to deploy this is to use the provided docker image.
+In CORD 4.x we use ONOS 1.10.x, so we will pull a version of Quagga that maches the ONOS version.

 ```
-docker pull opencord/quagga
+docker pull opencord/quagga:onos-1.10
 ```

 We also need to download the `pipework` tool which will be used to connect the